iago-srm/nodejs-poc/readme.md

 # Run it locally

 - It needs to run three containers simultaneously: redis, postgre and the app itself.
 Use the `docker-compose up` command to run all containers in the docker-compose.yaml file.
-  When running it for the first time, you'll need to run the command twice, for the db server to persist its configuration in its volume first.
-The app will successfully connect the second time (see [DB connection resiliance](#todo)).
 - In order to run the tests locally, you'll need NodeJS installed in your machine.
-Run the test suites with `npm run test`.
-It uses its own redis and postgres dbs, separated from the ones the app uses.
-See docker-compose.yaml.
+Spin up redis and the db with `docker-compose -f docker-compose-test.yaml up`.
+Then run the test suites with `npm run test`.

 # TODO

 This is a work in progress.
 Here are my priorities moving forward

-- Write test for redis after PUT calls.
 - Figure out typeorm db migrations.
 - Internationalize _Error()_ messages.
 - CI/CD with Github Actions or Travis and run tests in a dedicated environment.